 Within each Standard Domain are key standards that demonstrate competency in the identified area of specialty pharmacy practice.
-These standards represent the specific criteria for CPPA evaluation of the practice to determine consistency with the standards for accreditation within the overall management of specialty pharmaceuticals and clinical pharmacy management of patients.
+An accompanying narrative for each standard describes the specific criteria for CPPA evaluation of the specialty pharmacy practice to determine consistency with the standards for accreditation within the overall management of specialty pharmaceuticals and clinical pharmacy management of patients.

 The Accreditation Program: